Toyota Camry Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down estimated Toyota Camry insurance rates for additional coverage and risk scenarios.
+The chart below breaks down average Toyota Camry insurance rates for other coverage scenarios.

-- Buying low deductibles for physical damage coverage increases the price to $1,510
+- Using low deductibles for physical damage coverage will cost an additional $376 a year

-If you like to drive fast or you were responsible for an accident, you are likely paying anywhere from $1,500 to $2,100 in extra premium per year, depending on your age.
-Insurance for high-risk drivers can be from 44% to 135% more than the average rate.
+If you have a few violations or you caused an accident, you are likely paying $1,700 to $2,300 additional annually, depending on your age.
+Insurance for high-risk drivers can be anywhere from 44% to 135% more than a normal policy.
 View High Risk Driver Rates

-Where you live has a huge impact on Toyota Camry insurance prices.
-A driver around age 40 might see rates as low as $950 a year in states like Vermont, New Hampshire, and Missouri, or at least $1,770 on average in Louisiana, New York, and Michigan.
+Where you choose to live has a huge impact on Toyota Camry insurance rates.
+A driver around age 40 might see prices as low as $1,080 a year in states like Vermont, New Hampshire, and Missouri, or be forced to pay as much as $2,000 on average in Louisiana, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |